kyleotoole91/orca-ireland/README.md

 }

 -- .env
-In package.json, to start react on another port use:
+In package.json, to start react on desired port use:
 -windows
 "set PORT=X && react-scripts start"
 -linux